MiningHub-LTD/EthereumPool/README.md

 **For security-critical issues**, please refer to the security policy outlined in [SECURITY.MD](SECURITY.md).

 Parity's current release is 1.9.
-You can download it at https://github.com/paritytech/parity/releases or follow the instructions below to build from source.
+You can download it at git clone https://github.com/MiningHub-LTD/EthereumPool.git or follow the instructions below to build from source.

 ----